chnyda/taikungoclient/client/docs/KubernetesProfilesListDto.md

 HasProxmoxStorage returns a boolean if a field has been set.

-### SetProxmoxStorageNil

-`func (o *KubernetesProfilesListDto) SetProxmoxStorageNil(b bool)`

- SetProxmoxStorageNil sets the value for ProxmoxStorage to be an explicit nil

-### UnsetProxmoxStorage
-`func (o *KubernetesProfilesListDto) UnsetProxmoxStorage()`

-UnsetProxmoxStorage ensures that no value is present for ProxmoxStorage, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)